Frances Buss

 Frances Mary Buss (16 August 1827 – 24 December 1894) was a British headmistress and a pioneer of girls' education.

+Buss became the first headmistress of the North London Collegiate School for Ladies in 1850, a position she held for the remainder of her life.
+She was a leading figure in campaigns to allow girls to sit public examinations and to enter universities, and in 1871 she founded the Camden School for Girls to extend affordable education to more girls.
+She served as the founding president of the Association of Head Mistresses from 1874 until her death in 1894, and played a central role in establishing the Cambridge Training College (later Hughes Hall) for teacher training in 1885.

+In 1869 she became the first woman Fellow of the College of Preceptors.
+Buss was also a suffragist, participating in the Kensington Society and the London Suffrage Committee.
+Her educational values became a model for schools throughout the United Kingdom and overseas, and her name remains associated with that of her contemporary Dorothea Beale in a well-known satirical rhyme.

 Life

 The daughter of Robert William Buss, a painter and etcher, and his wife, Frances Fleetwood, Buss was one of six of their ten children to survive into adulthood.
 Her grandparents, whom she was visiting in Aldersgate, sent her to a private school housed in the most basic accommodation "...to get me out of the way".
 Next she was sent to a similar school in Kentish Town which she remembered as simply consisting of children learning Murray's Grammar.
 Aged 10 she attended a more advanced school in Hampstead; by the age of fourteen she herself was teaching there and by sixteen she was occasionally left in charge of the school.

 Her father's career as an artist being at times unsuccessful, to help the family finances her mother set up a private school in Clarence Road, Kentish Town, in 1845, at which Frances assisted, and which was based on the ideas of Johann Heinrich Pestalozzi.

 During 1848–9, she attended evening lectures at the newly opened Queen's College in Harley Street, London.
 She was taught by F. D. Maurice, Charles Kingsley, and R. C. Trench, and gained certificates in French, German and Geography.
 To Dorothea Beale, a contemporary at Queen's, she described the education she had gained there as opening 'a new life to me, I mean intellectually'.